eryzhkov/etl-engine/docs/ems-topics-overview.md

 **Message retention time (ms)**: 180000 (180 sec)

-The topic is used by ETL-services to notify EMS about ETL-process execution.
+The topic is used by ETL-Worker services to notify EMS about ETL-process execution.

-### The 'ETL-execution accepted' notification
+### The 'ETL-execution accepted' message

 ```json
 {